 - Fit inner cover thrust washer with a dab of grease.

-- Coat inner cover and gearbox faces with jointing compound.
+- Coat inner cover and gearbox faces with a joint sealer.

 - Lubricate the mainshaft, which is fixed in the inner cover.

 - Fit inner cover with mainshaft to the gearbox.